godotengine/godot-docs/classes/class_editorsettings.rst

 - :ref:`float<class_float>` **editors/visual_editors/minimap_opacity**

-The opacity of the minimap displayed in the bottom-right corner of the visual script and visual shader editors.
+The opacity of the minimap displayed in the bottom-right corner of the visual shader editor.

 ----